-If you have any other questions to do with having WordPress and HubSpot and using them together, please don’t hesitate to get in touch with one of our HubSpot consultants.
-In addition, if you’d like to learn more about HubSpot website design and what’s involved, you can download our eBook here.
+If you have any other questions to do with having WordPress and HubSpot and using them together, please don’t hesitate to contact one of our HubSpot consultants.
+In addition, if you’d like to learn all about how to set up HubSpot, then check out our HubSpot Setup page as a guide.

 Your Ultimate Guide to HubSpot Website Design